 ADF members, ADF families, teachers and the school community.

 Why do we have DSM’s in schools?

 Sometimes children have difficulties making new friends and understanding and adjusting to the routines and different ways in the new school.
 The DSTA will assist the children and family become part of the school community more quickly.
 They will answer basic questions about the school and link families to the right person to provide assistance.

-The DSTA is employed as an Education Assistant to provide support.
+The DSM is employed as an Education Assistant to provide support.
 Sometimes they may provide support in the classroom when a child first becomes part of our school community.